Taiping Rebellion 1850 - 1864

 “You, our countrymen, have been aggrieved by the oppressions of the Manchus long enough: if you do not change your politics, and with united strength and courage sweep away every remnant of these Tartars, how can you answer it to God in the highest heavens?
 We have now set in motion our righteous army, above to revenge the insult offered to God in deceiving Heaven, and below to deliver China from its inverted position, thus sternly sweeping away every vestige of Tartar influence and unitedly enjoying the happiness of the Taiping dynasty.”

 The rebellion began in Guangdong where Bibles had been brought into Guangzhou.
-Hong (a member of the Hakka minority people) had by 1847 taken control of the whole Guangxi province.
+Hong (a member of the Hakka minority people) had by 1847 taken control of the whole Guangxi province (The rebellion was strongly supported by both Hakka and Miao ethnic groups).
 One of the by products of the first Opium War was that ports had been opened up all along the coastline, making many porters and tradesmen redundant in Guangzhou; the debilitating addiction to opium was also concentrated in this area.
 By 1850 the movement had become a powerful force of organized armed resistance; in 1853 he had captured the Yangzi valley and the great city of Nanjing.
 A large Manchu army was defeated and slaughtered.
 Some foreign missionaries became convinced that the movement would bring Christianity to China and a million bibles were printed.
-Gambling; opium; tobacco; foot-binding and alcohol were forbidden, equality of rights were established and Buddhist and Daoist temples were destroyed.
+Gambling; opium; tobacco; foot-binding and alcohol were forbidden, equality of rights for women were established and Buddhist and Daoist temples were destroyed.
 At the peak of the rebellion two thirds of the land of China was under Taiping control.
-If they had pressed north there is little doubt they would have swept away the Manchu rulers, but Hong was content to remain at his capital at Nanjing.
+If they had pressed north there is little doubt they would have swept away the Manchu rulers, but Hong was content to remain at his capital Nanjing.
 However, weaknesses soon became apparent, the Taipings failed to win over the literati elite and so could not install the necessary bureaucracy to run their kingdom effectively.
 In particular the dykes controlling the river flow were not maintained leading to floods and famines.
 Many of their promised reforms, particularly land reforms were not carried through leading to unrest and disillusionment.
 In addition, a predictable eruption of internal strife within the hierarchy of Taiping 'kings' weakened central control.

 All this was happening at the same time of European pressure for 'Free Trade' which lead to the Opium Wars (1839-1860) and it was European interests that controlled the outcome of the Rebellion.
 A policy of strict neutrality by the foreign powers was initially adopted, allowing the Europeans to supply guns and military advice to both sides; a Civil War is a lucrative business for the arms trade.
+Indeed the American Frederick Ward was arrested on 19th May 1861 for supporting the Qing side.
 Two Englishmen proved vital to the outcome of the rebellion Augustus Lindley ➚ for the Taipings and Charles 'Chinese' Gordon ➚ for the Qing forces.
 Foreign observers at first applauded the transformation in Taiping lands:

 “Throughout their long line of march, for 1,500 miles, over fertile and populous districts, plunders, murder, and rape, the usual attendant curses of Asiatic warfare, were denounced and punished by death.
 With more than Puritanical strictness, they waged an internecine war with the most dearly cherished sensual habits of their countrymen.
 The ten moral rules of the Decalogue were enforced, and a stricter interpretation attached to its terms.
 Amorous glances, libidinous songs, and all the common incentives to profligacy, were prohibited and abandoned.
 The drinking of wine, the smoking of tobacco, gambling, lying, swearing, and, above all, indulgence in the fumes of opium, were denounced and abolished with a moral determination which permitted no half measures.”